 l to r: Ananda K. Coomaraswamy, Aldous Huxley

 14.2 The Aldous Huxley Backslide

 Huxley’s book The Doors of Perception (1954) advocated mescaline usage.
-That book exerted a damaging influence, being favoured by the 1960s psychedelic wave; some commentators have described it as one of the major texts used by the American drug enthusiasts like Timothy Leary.
-The retrograde influence of Huxley was facilitated by his lectures in the early 1960s at the Esalen Institute of California, a venue that became a seedbed for the Human Potential Movement.
-(See Shepherd, Minds and Sociocultures Vol. One, 1995, pp. 148ff.).
+That book exerted a damaging influence, being favoured by the 1960s psychedelic wave; some commentators have described that work as one of the major texts used by the American drug enthusiasts like Timothy Leary.
+The retrograde influence of Huxley was facilitated by his lectures in the early 1960s at the Esalen Institute of California, a venue that became a seedbed for the Human Potential Movement (Shepherd, Minds and Sociocultures Vol. One, 1995, pp. 148ff.).
 Ever since that period, the “perennial philosophy” has been a toy of the psychedelic mentality.
 Some LSD enthusiasts have distinguished their pursuit from the “contemplative” route, even deeming the latter to be inferior.
 The differences are very obvious.
-Another distraction was that numerous clients attended new age “workshops,” which created further sensations and delusions such as “self-realisation.”
+Another distraction was that numerous clients attended new age “workshops,” creating further sensations and delusions such as “self-realisation.”

 14.3 Divergences and Alternatives